 - Creating contractor agreements that define the scope of work, costs, and schedule

 - Monitoring the project budget and securing additional funding from the owner or sponsors when necessary

-- Working with government departments, like the Department of Transportation, to get permits and meet project deadline
+- Working with local government to obtain building permits and meet project deadlines

 - Facilitating meetings to discuss project progress

 So, in a construction project, who is responsible for managing the project?
 This depends on many factors, including the simplicity, size, and budget of the project.
 In most instances, the project manager is a general contractor hired by the owner.
 The general contractor is also usually a company with several people or teams working on different aspects of the project.
 For smaller projects, the project manager could be an individual.
 And in some cases, the owner manages their own construction project.
 These businesses are commonly called owner-developers.